 The Working Group has oversight of, and takes key decisions on, the Social Care Research Prioritisation Pilot Project, and are advised by the Senior JLA Advisor.
 Key decisions include project scope; communications plan; engagement with partner organisations; approval of the project plan, survey design and workshop design; and oversight of development of the indicative questions and tractable research questions.

-Decisions on the following areas remain with Welsh Government Research & Development Division and Health and Care Research Wales: Resource allocation and procurement to the project; decisions relating to Health Care Research Wales research funding; engagement with other funders with a view to contributing research questions to commissioned calls; follow-up work that takes place after the close of the project.
+Decisions on the following areas will remain with Health Care Research Wales: Health and Care Research Wales research funding; Engagement with other funders with a view to contributing research questions to commissioned calls; Other follow-up work by Health and Care Research Wales that takes place after the close of the project.

-Organisations and groups will be invited to be involved with the Project as partners.
-One representative partner organisation will be invited to join the Working Group.
+Organisations and groups will be invited to be involved with the Project as partners, and to promote the project surveys, recruit participants and organise facilitated discussion groups.

-The partners will help promote the Project and encourage their represented groups or members to participate.
+The partners will help promote the Project and encourage their represented groups or members to participate in the survey, facilitated discussion groups (where appropriate) and the workshop.
 Partners represent the following groups:

-- People 65 years or above in receipt of care and support services in Wales
+- Families in receipt of care and support services in Wales

 Some organisations may be judged by the Working Group to have conflicts of interest, for example those with a commercial interest.
 These may be perceived to potentially cause unacceptable bias to the project.
 As this is likely to affect the ultimate findings of the project, those organisations will not be invited to participate.
 It is possible, however, that interested parties may participate in a purely observational capacity when the Working Group considers it may be helpful.